 -

-files are source code. -
+.tsfiles are source code.

-Node.js apps on cPanel/CloudLinux run the compiled
+Node.js apps on cPanel/CloudLinux run the compiled .jsfiles from thedist/folder.

-and never get reflected in production.
+Without running npm run build, your changes remain in.tsand never get reflected in production.